rhine3/audiomoth-guide/guide.md

 Duration                        : 0:05:00
  ```

-* These metadata can be viewed and modified with tools such as [`exiftool`](https://exiftool.org/)
+ * EXIF data can be accessed via [`exiftool`](http://owl.phy.queensu.ca/~phil/exiftool/) on Mac, Linux, and Windows.
+Once it is installed, open a Terminal window and run `exiftool FILENAME.wav`

+* If SD cards get mixed up, this information can be used to recover what unit the recording was made on.

-* Several metadata standards exist for audio recordings, including [Tethys](https://tethys.sdsu.edu/) and [GUANO](https://guano-md.org/)
+* Several metadata standards exist for audio recordings, including [Tethys](https://tethys.sdsu.edu/) and [GUANO](https://guano-md.org/).
+Recording metadata can be updated to be compliant with these standards using exiftool.

-## Data analysis
+# Data analysis

 Data analysis techniques vary from completely automated to completely manual.
 For instance, some software enables automated identification of species vocalizing in recordings.
 Other software makes it easier to look at, listen to, and organize recordings.
 Software may be free or paid.

-See [here](https://github.com/rhine3/audiomoth-guide/blob/develop/resources/analysis-software.md) for brief descriptions of different data analysis techniques, and a list of softwares available.
+See [this list](resources/analysis-software.md) for brief descriptions of different data analysis techniques, and a list of softwares available.